 Let’s look at why and how companies are making cloud-based warehouse management systems an essential part of their growth strategy.

-Gartner defines a warehouse management system as “a software application that helps manage the operations of a warehouse or distribution center.”
+A WMS is a software application that helps manage the operations of a warehouse or distribution center.”
 These systems incorporate mobile devices along with barcodes and RFID scanning/sensing to streamline warehouse operations and workflows, such as:

 - Receiving, put-away, stock locating